Intelligent Content vs Traditional SEO: What’s the Modern Way to Success?

 Consultants recommend expensive platform migrations to achieve marginal SEO improvements.
 The relationship between SEO and CMS remains adversarial, with each constraining the other.

-Intelligent Content integrates deeply with content platforms and transforms the constraints into capabilities.
+Intelligent Content integrates deeply with content platforms and transforms constraints into capabilities.
 This deep integration turns platforms like WordPress or Drupal into intelligent engines that evolve content automatically.
 What traditional SEO sees as a limitation becomes a competitive advantage.

 12. The Competitive Displacement